asiyen/WontonOS/README.md

-Crappy OS made by a person who eates wonton's when he can.
+Crappy OS made by a person who likes Wontons.